Survey on the Evaluation of Generative Models in Music: Challenges and future work

 \subsection{Perceptual and musical relevance of objective metrics}

 Revisiting the objective metrics introduced in Sect.~\ref{sec:output}, it can be observed that the most common metrics compare training data characteristics with characteristics of the generated data in one way or the other.
 A major differentiation between such metrics is the space and the dimensions in which different metrics approach such a comparison.
-On the one hand, there exist learned embeddings such as VGGish \cite{hershey_cnn_2017} for the FAD, on the other hand there are custom-designed low-level statistical descriptors such as pitch range, pitch class histograms, etc.~\cite{yang_evaluation_2020}.
+On the one hand, learned embeddings such as VGGish \cite{hershey_cnn_2017} and a variety of other embeddings have been utilized for the FAD or related metrics, on the other hand there are custom-designed low-level statistical descriptors such as pitch range, pitch class histograms, etc.~\cite{yang_evaluation_2020}.
 This has considerable impact on the interpretability of the descriptors; while a learned descriptor such as VGGish cannot be interpreted directly, custom-designed descriptors tend to be more interpretable.
 However, high interpretability does neither mean that the descriptor is relevant for assessment nor that it is perceptually or musically meaningful.

 Perceptual studies of specific descriptors are necessary to understand their relevance and meaning.
-Simply finding a difference between two set of data with respect to one descriptor does not automatically mean that these data are different from a perceptual point of view.
+Simply finding a difference between two set of data with respect to one descriptor does not automatically mean that these data are different from a perceptual point of view. \alex{Recent studies on the suitability of learned embeddings for evaluation seem to focus on overall relevance for summary aesthetic judgments without considering interpretability or musical meaning \cite{huang_aligning_2025, grotschla_benchmarking_2025}.}